maxal1986/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-13-1.png" title="" alt="" style="display: block; margin: auto;" />

-## Imputing missing values
+## 4.- Imputing missing values
-From the analysis made for the first section, we saw that 2304 observations in the raw data have a NA in the "steps"" variable which is the only variable with NA ocurrences.
-As per the exercise mandate, we need to decide on a strategy to overcome this so we don't end up with a biased dataset.
+From the analysis made for the first section, we saw that 2304 observations in the raw data have a NA in the "steps" variable which is the only variable with NA ocurrences.
+As per the exercise explains, we have to decide on a strategy to overcome this so we don't end up with a biased dataset.

 In my case, I have decided to use the strategy of filling the gaps by using the average # of steps for an interval.
 Therefore, I'm going to create a different data set where I'm going to assign the average # of steps for an interval to those observations with a NA in the steps variable.
-This is pretty easy to make using the data that we generate for the previous section.
+This is pretty easy to make using the data that we generated in the previous section.

 ```r